"For a nation to tax itself into prosperity is like a man standing in a bucket and trying to lift himself up by the handle." Winston Churchill.

 Tax and spend liberals in the American political slang become tax and spend New Democrats in the Canadian version but the truth be told, there was no one who could overspend like a Conservative in Newfoundland and Labrador after 2003.
 And if the rest of the truth be told, between 2007 and 2011, you couldn't find a New Democrat or a Liberal who thought otherwise.
 All three parties shared exactly the same ideas.

 Regardless of whether or not Churchill actually said the quote about the bucket, the key thing is that it reflects, in every dimension, what the people who circulate believe.
 They don't care about the purpose behind the tax.
 Cut taxes and the economy grows, they say.
 It's classic Reaganism but what people miss in the whole scheme is that, as with the popular Republican mantra, what actually grows is the public debt.
 Those same people expect all government services to continue unchanged.

-If they are a local business type, you can bet they are arguing for some kind of heavy government subsidy for their pet project.
+If they are a local business owner, you can bet they are arguing for some kind of heavy government subsidy for their pet project.
 They will tell you about the important role the government plays in supporting their sustainable industry.
-Of course, an industry dependent on government spending isn't sustainable but that sort of logic is inconvenient at best.
+Of course, an industry dependent on government spending isn't sustainable, by definition, but that sort of logic is inconvenient at best for these people.

 There's another irony in all this.
 Winston Churchill believed in free trade.
 The local business community in Newfoundland does not.
 They like the sort of closed system that existed in Newfoundlander before 1949.
 They used to use heavy taxes on imports to protect inefficient industries.
 These days Conservatives and New Democrats alike oppose free trade agreements like CETA, arguing we must have all sorts of rules and protections for local industry.
 That sort of protectionism has weakened local businesses just as they did before 1949.